Bacova in Bath County, Virginia — The American South (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: Industry & Commerce.
 In addition, it is included in the Virginia Department of Historic Resources (DHR) series list.
 A significant historical year for this entry is 1922.

 Location.
 38° 3.258′ N, 79° 50.545′ W. Marker is in Bacova, Virginia, in Bath County.
-Marker is at the intersection of County Route 687 and Post Office Drive, on the right when traveling west on County Route 687.
+It is at the intersection of County Route 687 and Post Office Drive, on the right when traveling west on County Route 687.
 On the lawn in the front of the post office.
 Touch for map.
 Marker is at or near this postal address: 23 Post Office Drive, Bacova VA 24412, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Fort Dinwiddie (approx. 1.8 miles away); West Warm Springs (approx. 2 miles away); a different marker also named West Warm Springs (approx. 2 miles away); Garth Newel (approx. 2.8 miles away); Waterwheel Restaurant Building (approx. 2.9 miles away); Overshoot Wheel (approx. 2.9 miles away); The Dinwiddie Mantle (approx. 2.9 miles away); Confederate Memorial (approx. 2.9 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: Fort Dinwiddie (approx. 1.8 miles away); West Warm Springs (approx. 2 miles away); a different marker also named West Warm Springs (approx. 2 miles away); Garth Newel (approx. 2.8 miles away); Waterwheel Restaurant Building (approx. 2.9 miles away); Overshoot Wheel (approx. 2.9 miles away); The Dinwiddie Mantle (approx. 2.9 miles away); Confederate Memorial (approx. 2.9 miles away).

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on February 8, 2026.
 It was originally submitted on November 14, 2013, by J. J. Prats of Powell, Ohio.
-This page has been viewed 964 times since then and 50 times this year.
+This page has been viewed 1,650 times since then and 57 times this year.
 Photos: 1, 2, 3, 4. submitted on November 14, 2013, by J. J. Prats of Powell, Ohio.